azure-contrib/azure-scripty/README.md

 Azure automation made easy.

+azure-scripty is a little helper library that makes it really easy to create node automation scripts using the azure-cli.

 # Features
 * Invoke one or more CLI commands easily from within your code.
 * Supports all CLI commands, if you know the CLI you know scripty!